 - Inquire about the resources they have access to.
 Does their law firm include paralegals and support staff?
-What is their technological expertise?
-Do they have access to experts in the fields, such as mediation, financial planning, taxes, parenting investigation, bankruptcy, and real estate in South Carolina?

 - Inquire if they’re ready to go to court hearings or trial on your behalf when necessary.
 Do they have litigation, mediation, and trial experience in South Carolina?

 - Does the lawyer have a clear and understandable communication style?
 Do they take time to explain legal issues to you before moving on?

 - Does the family law lawyer look, speak, and act intelligently, and courteously?

 Finally, look for a divorce attorney who is empathetic to your situation, your family, and the challenges you’re going through.

 What are the Grounds for Divorce in Greenville, South Carolina?

 South Carolina family courts recognize no-fault and fault-based grounds for divorce.
 However, to qualify for a no-fault divorce, you and your spouse must have lived separate and apart without cohabitation for at least one year.

 For a fault-based divorce, South Carolina law recognizes adultery, physical cruelty, habitual drunkenness or drug use, and desertion as grounds for divorce.
 However, it’s essential to note that desertion is rarely a ground for divorce because both parties must have lived separate and apart without cohabitation, which is also a requirement for a no-fault one-year continuous separation divorce.